lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 $ sudo apt-get update
 $ sudo apt-get dist-upgrade
-$ sudo do-release-upgrade #or sudo update-manager -c
+$ sudo do-release-upgrade # sudo update-manager -c
 ```
 The upgrade starts and you are done.
-Enjoy!
+Once finished, do not forget to clean up and check your apps working!